 Idiot Ball: Invoked a couple of times in LEGO Batman 2, to keep the status quo.
 The most notable instance being, after destroying the Batcave, Luthor and Joker notice it's underneath Wayne Manor.
 Rather than realizing the obvious, Luthor just mutters "I really despise that guy."
 The best part?
 Seen from above, Wayne Manor is shaped like the Bat-symbol.

 Idle Animation: Everyone has them, and there's actually quite a bit of variation.
 Characters will scratch their head, point their weapon, or twirl around.
 Hermione will put her hands on her hips and tap her foot.
 While facing you.
+Loki will put his staff in the ground and lean on his back on it with a chill attitude.
+Then the staff collapses and Loki falls down and has to pick himself back up.

 I Fell for Hours: The second to the last level in LEGO Batman 2.
 Wayne Tower is really, really tall.
 The first level of Asajj Ventress' route in Clone Wars also does one of these in roughly the same scenario.
 Gandalf's battle versus the Balrog in Lord of the Rings also qualifies.
 Possibly topping all of these is leaping off the S.H.I.E.L.D.
 Helicarrier hovering over NYC.
 (Most characters get a parachute.)